novajs/talks/speaker-primer.md

-Presenting at DCJS
+Presenting at NOVAJS
 ===================

-First of all, thank you so much for volunteering to present to the DCJS users group!
+First of all, thank you so much for volunteering to present to the NOVAJS users group!
 This document is a work in progress that tries to give speakers a little bit of data before they present.
 Have questions?
 Make a comment!

 Agenda